Siddharth-2954/summerinternship2024_D23IT177/README.md

 ## 4th Sem Summer Internship
 🌟Summer Internship - Project 🌟

 Welcome to my GitHub repository for the Summer Internship 2024!
-This project showcases the work done during the internship.
+This file showcases the work done during the internship.